if-ivan-else/tldrfeed/README.md

 `tldrfeed` is a simple JSON feed reader service.

-tldrfeed was developed as part of programming challenge exercise for Confluent.
+tldrfeed was developed as part of a programming challenge / exercise provided by the Confluent Cloud team.

 ## Problem